zcqsntr/ROCC/README.md

 ## CBcurl: Control of Bacterial communities using reinforcement learning
+An application to train reinforcement learning to control a chemostat containing multiple interacting populations of bacteria.

 ### Installation
 To use the package within python scropts, `CBcurl` must be in PYTHONPATH.
 To use the package from the command line `CBcurl` must be in you $PATH variable

 ### Dependencies
 Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files. `argparse` is required for the command line application. `pytest` is required to run the unit tests.
-If you would like to use the neural network functionality then `TensorFlow` is required, the lookuptable versions of the agents will work without 'TensorFlow'.
+If you would like to use the neural network functionality then `TensorFlow` is required.
+The lookuptable versions of the agents will work without 'TensorFlow' if the lookuptable_Q_learn function is imported into a script (see examples).
 Instructions for installing 'TensorFlow' can be found here: https://www.tensorflow.org/install/

 ### User Instructions